jtidal/citytechpermalinker/README.md

 # citytechpermalinker
-Adds a proxy prefix to the an electronic resource
+Adds a proxy prefix to the an electronic resource.
+Used for the New York City College of Technology, CUNY Ursula C. Shcwerin website.